top of page

 Understanding Japanese Society In The Workplace

 Meshing with the Japanese social structure and societal norms (especially in the workplace) is an often understated problem foreign workers have in Japan.
-This is for a number of reasons but the main one is that many foreigners coming to Japan lack the language/cultural knowledge to understand what is really going at the workplace.
-Because of this lack of understanding, many foreign workers like ALTs often don’t realize what actions either cause trouble for others or come off negatively in Japanese culture.
+The main cause of this issue is that many foreigners coming to Japan lack the language and cultural knowledge to understand what is really going on at the workplace.
+Therefore, many foreign workers like ALTs often don’t realize what kinds of actions either cause trouble for others or come off negatively in Japanese culture.

-To this end, we would like to outline a few basic problems that may occur in the workplace as well as a few things that foreigners do that may don’t mesh with Japanese corporate culture.
-When in doubt, a good rule of thumb is to try not to stand out, but here are some more salient points on some things you can do to fit in and work well with others in your workplace.
+To this end, we would like to outline a few basic problems that may occur in the workplace as well as a few things that foreigners tend to do that don’t mesh with Japanese corporate culture.
+When in doubt, a good rule of thumb is to try not to stand out, but here are some more salient points on some things you can do to fit in and work well with others.

-To begin, here are a few habits that some foreigners have that can come off as rude or jarring in the Japanese workplace.
+To begin with, here are a few habits that some foreigners have that can come off as rude or jarring in the Japanese workplace.

 01.

 Don't put your hands in your pockets at work.
-A few ALTs have already been told to stop after already doing this for months.
-It is seen as rude and unprofessional in the work environment in Japan.
+In the past, a few ALTs have been told to stop after doing this for months.
+It is seen as rude and unprofessional in the Japanese workplace, as it seems like you're hiding something.

 03.

 Don’t be late.
+Try to adopt the mindset that being early is on time, and being on time is late.
 If you are late once in a while and have a good reason it won’t be the end of the world.
-However, if it happens too often it is also one of the easiest ways to lose good will with your co-workers and employer so try and make sure it only happens rarely.
+However, if it happens too often, you can quickly lose good will with your co-workers and employer.

 02.